-As of January 1, 2018 Sections 4.106.4 through 4.106.4.2.6 of this Chapter shall apply to all newly-constructed buildings and associated newly-constructed parking facilities for passenger vehicles and trucks, and to major alterations with 25,000 gross square feet or more to existing Group R occupancy buildings where electrical service to the building will be upgraded.
+Sections 4.106.4 through 4.106.4.2.6 of this Chapter shall apply to all newly-constructed buildings and associated newly-constructed parking facilities for passenger vehicles and trucks, and to major alterations to existing Group R occupancy buildings where electrical service to the building will be upgraded.
 In major alterations where existing electrical service will not be upgraded, the requirements of Sections 4.106.4 through 4.106.4.2.6 shall apply to the maximum extent that does not require an upgrade to existing electrical service.
-Until January 1, 2018 Sections 4.106.4 through 4.106.4.2.6 of the 2016 California Green Building Standards Code, Part 11 shall remain in effect.

-SECTION 4.104 HISTORIC PRESERVATION
+This section has been modified to read as follows: SECTION 4.104 HISTORIC PRESERVATION

 4.104.1 On-site retention of historical features.
-For alterations of buildings determined to be historical resources, after demonstrating compliance with all applicable codes, including the 2016 California Building Energy Efficiency Standards (Title 24, Part 6) and the 2016 California Historical Building Code (Title 24, Part 8), the minimum points or credits required under this chapter shall be reduced for retention\ and in-situ reuse or restoration of certain character defining features, as described in Table 4.104A.
+For alterations of buildings determined to be historical resources, after demonstrating compliance with all applicable codes, including the 2019 California Building Energy Efficiency Standards (Title 24, Part 6) and the 2019 California Historical Building Code (Title 24, Part 8), the minimum points or credits required under this chapter shall be reduced for retention and in-situ reuse or restoration of certain character defining features, as described in Table 4.104A.
 Retention includes the rehabilitation and repair of character-defining features that conform to the Secretary of the Interior's Standards for the Treatment of Historic Properties: